Come and have a chat about your health – blood pressure checks and general health advice

 In this video, our local pharmacist, Ian Frost, encourages people to come along and get their blood pressure checked for free.
 He’s also been chatting to people about a wide range of health problems, including joint problems, earache, diabetes and long-COVID.

-The 'Come and have a chat about your health' bus will next be out on the following dates:
+The health bus will next be out on the following date:

 Whether you are looking for general health advice for you or your family, or more information about accessing local health and wellbeing services, we’ll be able to help.

 Council and NHS colleagues will be available to offer advice on a range of different areas including: